 - Increase training and awareness of sexual harassment for vulnerable populations, especially hospitality, precarious, migrant and in-home workers

 I’m sick of working serving/waitressing/hospo jobs where sexual harassment “just comes with the job”.
 I’m so done with that.
 Kitchen Bitches are a Toronto collective who are “smashing the patriarchy one plate at a time” and being very vocal about hospitality sexual harassment.
 So good!
-Women also get hit with a double/triple/quadruple whammy: female migrants to Canada are more likely to be in precarious work (any work that isn’t permanent), are more likely to work in-home (as a nanny, cleaner, gardner) and are more likely to not report sexual harassment for fear of losing their jobs/losing their residency status than males.
+Women also get hit with a double/triple/quadruple whammy: female migrants to Canada are more likely to be in precarious work (any work that isn’t permanent), are more likely to work in-home (as a nanny, cleaner, gardener) and are more likely to not report sexual harassment for fear of losing their jobs/losing their residency status than males.
 In an added blow, women who have experienced domestic violence are also more likely to be employed precariously.

 - Work with First Nations communities to ensure that support services for survivors are culturally appropriate and sensitive to the history and needs of the community

-The dirty and traumatic legacy of colonization – particularly reserves and residential schools – has left a huge and devastating impact on First Nations people in Canada.
+The dirty and traumatic legacy of colonization – particularly the trauma and sexual violence in residential schools – has left a huge and devastating impact on First Nations people in Canada.
 The “one size fits all” approach to responding to sexual assault is already better than the reality – many isolated First Nations communities are hours drive from hospitals and reporting centres where people can receive emergency care for sexual assault, and counselling and support is often left out of the picture all together.
 But I feel like expanding this euro-centric model of support to “All Ontarians (incl.
 First Nations)” is half-assed at best.
 What can we – who have the legacy and benefit of colonization – do to create space for First Nation people to tell us what they need?
 How can we listen, and make it safer for people to talk?
 How can we assist and be strong allies, rather than trying to come in and ‘fix’ with only our knowledge and experience?

 - Ensure that funding provided to community sexual assault centres is stable and secure